jackeys/apply-patch-to-file/README.md

 * **-f** *file_to_patch* — allows you to specify a single file that will be patched.
 This means that the specified patch must only modify one file.
 * **-i** — starts your favorite editor with a pre-formatted table in which you specify target files that will be patched.
+* **-a** *arguments_for_git_am* — allows for arguments to be passed through to the git am command that applies the patch.
+If multiple arguments are desired, they should be written in quotes like, "--ignore-whitespace --ignore-space-change"
 * **-h** — displays usage information.

 Example